johndairy/ATOTO-S8-Pro-Custom-ROM/README.md

-**Step 3:** On the ATOTO, head to settings and factory reset the device.
+**Step 3:** On the ATOTO, head to settings and factory data reset the device.